ahmad12hamdan99/Camera-based-ADAS/README.md

 ## HybridNets
-The HybridNets neural network was introduced by VT Dat et al. in the paper HybridNets: End-to-End Perception Network.
+The HybridNets neural network was introduced by VT Dat et al. in the paper [HybridNets: End-to-End Perception Network](https://arxiv.org/abs/2203.09035).
 This is a multi-task neural network that can carry out end-to-end visual perception.
 In other words, this neural network can do both, detection, and segmentation.

+### Why Are Multi-Task Neural Networks Important?